KnippOfficial/sleuthkit/README.md

 tools are briefly described in a file system layered approach.
 Each tool name begins with a letter that is assigned to the layer.

+### Pooled File System Layer: ###
+In order to perform an analysis of a pool used by a pooled storage file system, the 'pls' command can be used.
+It operates directly on a directory containing images, which are analyzed for their underlying pool configuration.
+Additionally, 'fls', 'fsstat', 'icat' and 'istat' can be used on pools by using the '-P' parameter.
+This version of TSK offers prototypical support for ZFS.

 ### File System Layer:
 A disk contains one or more partitions (or slices).
 Each of these partitions contain a file system.
 Examples of file systems include